zhaochen0110/OpenThinkIMG/README.md

     --save_only_model true
 ```

 ## 📊 Experimental Results

-To comprehensively evaluate the effectiveness of our **vision tool-enhanced multimodal framework**, we examine both:
+To comprehensively evaluate the effectiveness of our **vision tool-enhanced multimodal framework, we benchmark our model against both commercial and open-source baselines:

-- **Training Dynamics**: How fast and stable the model learns to use tools during RL.
-- **Final Performance**: The quality of reasoning and accuracy after training.

----

-### ⚡ Convergence Analysis: RL Training Efficiency

-We compare two reinforcement learning strategies on the **ChartGemma** task:

-- **RL from Scratch**: Learning tool usage purely through interaction.
-- **RL from Chartagent (Ours)**: Incorporates prior knowledge via task-specific tool demonstrations.

-#### 📌 Observations

-- 📈 **Faster Convergence**: Our method reaches higher rewards earlier in training.
-- 🧠 **Improved Stability**: Less fluctuation in reward curves across training steps.
-- 🧪 **Higher Final Reward**: A ~20% boost in accuracy-based reward compared to the RL-from-zero baseline.

-> ✅ **Conclusion**: Prior-guided training with vision tools leads to more efficient and robust learning.

----

-### 📈 Final Performance: Model Comparison on ChartGemma

-We benchmark our model against both commercial and open-source baselines:

 | Model              | Score (%) |
 | ------------------ | --------- |